Why Is Flossing Important?

 However, there's no need for you to settle for dental floss when you can always switch to a portable water flosser that lets you clean your teeth thoroughly with the use of a streaming water.
-It is so useful not just for you but also to the whole family as the best water flosser on Amazon comes with 4 jet tips so the other 3 can be shared too.
+It is so useful not just for you but also to the whole family as the best water flosser comes with 4 jet tips so the other 3 can be shared too.

 Steps in Using Water Flosser